Growing in Different Directions: Navigating Shifts in Relationships with Compassion

 It means it served its season.

-It means you’re choosing alignment over attachment, and that’s sacred.
+It means you’re choosing alignment over attachment, and that’s deeply caring.

 You’re Not Wrong for Growing

 Growth isn’t always visible.
-It doesn’t always make you more palatable.
-It doesn’t always lead to applause.
+It doesn’t always make easier or win applause.

 But that doesn’t mean you’re lost.